ExTypeWriter/C-Algo/Lab1_BIN_GCD_IEE/Readme.md

 - `push_binary(double Num, t_stack **stack, int *zero_count, int *index_first)`: Pushes binary bits of the integer part of a number onto the stack.
 - `push_frac(double Num, t_stack **stack, int *zero_count, int *index_first)`: Pushes binary bits of the fractional part of a number onto the stack.
 - `SignBitIsNegative(char number)`: Checks if a character represents a negative sign.
+- `double userInput(t_stack **stack)` : Recieve user input with fgets then tokenize them into characters to check for input format errors.
 - `pause(void)`: Pauses the program and waits for user input before program window exit.
 ### Usage

 1. Input a decimal number.